-Mukhlis Abu Bakar has taught at the Department of Malay Studies, National University of Singapore, for six years prior to joining the National Institute of Education in 2002.
-He is currently the Programme Leader for the BA(Ed) programme and Convenor for the Jalinan Budi Seminar Series.
+Mukhlis Abu Bakar has taught at the Department of Malay Studies, National University of Singapore, for six years prior to joining the National Institute of Education’s Asian Languages and Cultures in 2002.
+He is currently the department’s Programme Leader for the BA(Ed) programme and Convenor for the Jalinan Budi Seminar Series.

 Mukhlis has supervised MA and PhD students and has served as Higher Degree Internal Examiner of the Institute as well as External Examiner of the National University of Singapore and the University of Malaya.
 He has also served as Reviewer for a number of internationally refereed journals and is currently an Associate Editor of Asia Pacific Journal of Education.